ddbj/www/_faq/en/update-submitted-data-using-nsss-e.md

 lang: en
 ---

-Since DDBJ Nucleotide Sequence Submission System can be only used for new submissions, you can not update submitted data with the system.
+Because the [DDBJ Nucleotide Sequence Submission System](/ddbj/web-submission-e.html) is for new submissions, you can not update submitted data.
 For update, see [Data Updates/Corrections](/ddbj/update-e.html).